Isolatie/Turing-Pattern/README.md

 This project simulates **Turing patterns**.
 It’s implemented in Visual Studio 2022, however the algorithm in made in MATLAB using sparse matrix operations and implicit finite difference methods.

-**You'll need both the Turing and Turing Library folder in order to make adjustements.**
+**You'll need both the Turing and Turing Library folder in order to make adjustements, only download the Turing Application folder if you plan on not making any adjustments.**

 ---